josephtheengineer/moofdiscordbot/rules.md

 **==== Welcome! ====**

-Welcome to the official Discord server for the continuation of Eden - an iOS game that was open sourced by its original creator Ari Ronen in early 2018.
-Major forks are currently licensed under the GNU General Public License v3 unless otherwise noted.
+Welcome to the official Discord server for Eden: Universe Builder :wave:, a fork of Eden: World Builder.
+Eden is a game that enables artistic expression in a new way.
+Build, destroy and explore your way through endless worlds.
+Eden: World Builder is currently available on the Apple Store.

+Ever since Ari Ronen open-sourced Eden in early 2018 their has been multiple attempts to update the game.
+Eden: Universe Builder is a fork of the game in Unreal Engine 4 (C++) and the development team is working hard on remaking the game in this new cross-platform engine that will be launched to iOS, Android and PC.
+The goal of the remake is to keep the essence of the game as close to  the original as possible.

-**^^^ Scroll up for important links and rules ^^^** Color roles are now enabled!
-For example just type `t!selfrole get color: blue` to get a blue color!
-Just replace blue with the color you want.
-(If your color doesn't exist, message a moderator and they will add it for you!)
+**^^^ Scroll up for important links and rules ^^^** Want a color for your username?
+You can type `t!selfrole get color: coloryouwant`.
+If you want a color that doesn't exist, message a moderator and they will add it for you!

-If you need some info about Eden, the Eden Wiki has a ton of information on pretty much everything including popular worlds, blocks, creatures, ect.
+If you need some info about Eden, the Eden Wiki has a ton of information on pretty much everything including popular worlds, blocks, creatures and more!
 It also needs some editing, so if anyone wants to help, feel free to! edenworldbuilder.wikia.com

-The dev team is working on remaking the game in a new crossplatform engine.
-That will be able to run on iOS / Andriod / Windows easily and will be able to have improved graphics.

-Please report any issues, bugs and feature requests with Eden: Universe Builder (EDEN v3.0.0 BETA 1) at gitlab.com/EdenProject/Engine/issues
+Please report any issues or bugs to the official Eden: Universe Builder repository: gitlab.com/EdenProject/Engine/issues

 **Offical invite link:** discord.me/EdenUniverseBuilder        OR         discord.gg/fJae5at